arookas/ssc/language.md

 ### Importing

 You may split a script amongst several files.
 Doing this requires the use of the `import` statement.
 Simply pass the name of the SunScript file to import:

 ```
-import "constants.sun"; // looks for 'constants.sun' in current directory
+import "constants.sun"; // looks for 'constants.sun' in current directory, then in the compiler's directory
 import "C:/math.sun"; // looks for 'math.sun' in the root C:/ drive only
 ```

-_**Note:** It is recommended to use forward slashes as a path delimiter as a backslash will be interpreted as an escape._
+_**Note:** It is recommended to use forward slashes as a path delimiter as a single backslash will be interpreted as an escape._

 The `import` statement supports both relative and absolute path names.
 If the path is relative, then the file will be looked in two places: first, the path to the file currently being compiled; otherwise, if not there, the path of the compiler executable.
-Otherwise, if the path is absolute, only that path is searched as-is.
+If the path is absolute, only that path is searched as-is.

-If the file cannot be found, a compiler error will occur.
+A compiler error will occur if the file cannot be found.

 _**Note:** In order to prevent recursive inclusion, ssc keeps track of all imported files and will ignore `import` statements whose files have already been compiled before._